 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Bmi-1 inhibitor (IC50 ~ 0.5 μM); irreversibly impairs colorectal cancer-initiating cell (CIC) growth.
+PTC 209 is a Bmi-1 inhibitor (IC50 ~ 0.5 μM); irreversibly impairs colorectal cancer-initiating cell (CIC) growth.
 Reduces tumor growth in CIC xenograft assays and results in reduced potential of colorectal cancer cells to initiate tumors in vivo.

 |Storage||Store at -20°C|